microsoft/ApplicationInsights-Kubernetes/examples/WorkerExample/Readme.md

 * Tag the image properly, for example:
     ```shell
-    docker tag workerapp dockerhub_account_name/ai-k8s-worker-example:0.0.1
+    docker tag workerapp dockerhub_account_name/ai-k8s-worker-example:latest
     ```

 * Push the image:

     ```shell
-    docker push dockerhub_account_name/ai-k8s-worker-example:0.0.1
+    docker push dockerhub_account_name/ai-k8s-worker-example:latest
     ```

 ## Deploy the container to K8s cluster

+* You could use default namespace, but it is recommended to put the test application in a dedicated namespace, for example 'ai-k8s-demo'.
+To deploy a namespace, use content in [k8s-namespace.yaml](../k8s-namespace.yaml):

+    ```
+    kubectl create -f k8s-namespace.yaml
+    ```

 * Build a deployment yaml file, refer to [k8s.yml](./k8s.yml).

-    * Update the image property to pointing to the one that you intend to use.
+    * Update the namespace and the image to pointing to the one that you intend to use.

+* Setup proper role binding for RBAC enabled clusters

+    If you have RBAC enabled for your cluster, permissions need to be granted to the service account to access the cluster info for telemetries.
+Refer to [Configure RBAC permissions](../../docs/configure-rbac-permissions.md) for details.

+    For example, deploy a role assignment in namespace of `ai-k8s-demo` by calling:

+    ```shell
+    kubectl create -f ..\..\docs\sa-role.yaml
+    ```

+    The output looks like this:

+    > clusterrole.rbac.authorization.k8s.io/appinsights-k8s-property-reader created
+    clusterrolebinding.rbac.authorization.k8s.io/appinsights-k8s-property-reader-binding created

 * Deploy it: